m-weigand/Debye_Decomposition_Tools/Readme.txt

 full source repositories.
 To reduce the size of the archive, all git data and most of the test data were removed.

-The programs were developed using Debian Wheezy.
+The programs were developed using Debian Wheezy and Debian Jessie.

 Overview
 --------